smoughrabi/msba370project/README.md

 The **images** folder : Includes two pictures that were used within the web app

-#### This project was prepared for Data-Driven Digital Marketing Course taugh at OSB-AUB
+#### This project was prepared for Data-Driven Digital Marketing Course taught at OSB-AUB